 The good news is that crayons are pretty easy to remove from car seats, whether it is made of fabric or leather.
 Depending on the volume of crayon that has melted onto the material, you should be able to pull off the job on your own with a few simple tools.
 However, if your car seat remains blotchy and discolored even after following the procedure below, you should consider calling in the professionals at DetailXPerts to help you out.
 Steam cleaning might be the only possible solution left.

-Remove Melted Crayon from Car Seat: Best Tips
+Remove Melted Crayon Steps:

 - You can remove melted crayon residue by putting old newspaper or a thin rag over the affected areas and then ironing over them.
 Alternatively, you can use a hair dryer or a fabric steamer.
 The wax would melt a little and you can scrape it off easily.
 Be sure to use a blunt-edged tool such as a butter knife or a spoon so you don’t tear or puncture your upholstery.